25 Websites That Use Huge Typography

 Earth Hour has a nice balance of typography and imagery.
 The overall design elements of the site are drawn from the oversized text, the images just help balance it out, as to not overwhelm the first time viewer of the site.
 You’ll notice they also don’t overdo it with the number of different fonts that they used, just as the fonts don’t drastically clash with each other.

-Marie Catrib serves up a delicious looking site full of fun typography.
-Not only does the typography help give the site character, but the different colors of each font help liven up the site as well.
+Janne Koivistoinen’s website is a great responsive website with huge typography.
+The different background colors also help liven up the site as well.
 The designer did a great job of blending the fonts, as you will notice there are quite a few, but they all work together.
 A great site and very well thought out.

 Get Finch is a business card website that not only uses big typography in its logo but also to present details about Francisco Inchauste.